-- The Rehabilitation of Offenders Act (1974) outlines provisions for when people with criminal convictions can work with children. - The Children Act (1989 and 2004 amendment), which gives a broad framework for the care and protection of children and includes provisions for Local Authority inquiries, care proceedings, and emergency provisions. - Section 157 of the Education Act (2002) - Schools' "PREVENT" duties under the Counterterrorism and Security Act (2015) with respect to protecting people from the risk of radicalisation and extremism can be found in: Statutory guidance on the Prevent duty. - The Safeguarding Vulnerable Groups Act (2006) - The Teacher Standards 2012 - The Education (Independent School Standards) Regulations (2014) - What to do if you're worried a child is being abused (2015)

-• Female Genital Mutilation Act (2003) S 5B(11), as inserted by section 74 of the Serious Crime Act 2015, places a statutory duty on teachers to report to the police where they discover/find that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
-Responsibilities for safeguarding and supporting girls affected by FGM are found in Statutory guidance on FGM.

-• Early Years Foundation Stage statutory framework (2021) is statutory guidance which sets standards that school and childcare providers must meet for the learning, development, and care of children from birth to 5.
+- The Rehabilitation of Offenders Act (1974) outlines provisions for when people with criminal convictions can work with children. - The Children Act (1989 and 2004 amendment), which gives a broad framework for the care and protection of children and includes provisions for Local Authority inquiries, care proceedings, and emergency provisions. - Section 157 of the Education Act (2002) - Schools' "PREVENT" duties under the Counterterrorism and Security Act (2015) with respect to protecting people from the risk of radicalisation and extremism can be found in: Statutory guidance on the Prevent duty. - The Safeguarding Vulnerable Groups Act (2006) - The Teacher Standards 2012 - The Education (Independent School Standards) Regulations (2014) - What to do if you're worried a child is being abused (2015) - Female Genital Mutilation Act (2003) S 5B(11), as inserted by section 74 of the Serious Crime Act 2015, places a statutory duty on teachers to report to the police where they discover/find that female genital mutilation (FGM) appears to have been carried out on a girl under 18.
+Responsibilities for safeguarding and supporting girls affected by FGM are found in Statutory guidance on FGM. - Early Years Foundation Stage statutory framework (2024) is statutory guidance which sets standards that school and childcare providers must meet for the learning, development, and care of children from birth to 5.

-• Working Together to Safeguard Children (2018), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools.
+- Working Together to Safeguard Children (2023), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools. - Keeping Children Safe in Education (2024) is statutory guidance issued by the Department for Education which all schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children.